 a.
 Academic Achievement Indicator.
-Describe the Academic Achievement indicator, including a description of how the indicator (i) is based on the longterm goals; (ii) is measured by proficiency on the annual Statewide reading/language arts and mathematics assessments; (iii) annually measures academic achievement for all students and separately for each subgroup of students; and (iv) at the State's discretion, for each public high school in the State, includes a measure of student growth, as measured by the annual Statewide reading/language arts and mathematics assessments.
+Describe the Academic Achievement indicator, including a description of how the indicator (i) is based on the long-term goals; (ii) is measured by proficiency on the annual Statewide reading/language arts and mathematics assessments; (iii) annually measures academic achievement for all students and separately for each subgroup of students; and (iv) at the State's discretion, for each public high school in the State, includes a measure of student growth, as measured by the annual Statewide reading/language arts and mathematics assessments.

 Achievement: For grades 3-8, there is one overall school Achievement score for each school that represents student performance on the state assessment in all tested grades and content areas.
-The Achievement indicator score for each school is based on the percent of student scores that are "proficient or above" in reading and math.
-The long-term goal for the All Students group for Achievement in grades 3-8 is for every school to have 59% of its students proficient or above in math and 65% of its student proficient or above in reading.
-The long-term goals for each Subgroup are included in Appendix A.
+The Achievement indicator score for each school is based on the percent of student scores that are "proficient or above" in all tested content areas.

-In high school, there is one overall school Achievement score for each high school that represents student performance on the reading and math subject-area tests of the college-entrance exam in grade 11.
+In high school, there is one overall school Achievement score for each high school that represents student performance on the subject-area tests of the college-entrance exam in grade 11.
 The Achievement indicator score for schools is the percent of student scores that are "proficient or above" on the subject-area tests of the college-entrance exam in grade 11.
-The long-term goal for Achievement in high school is for every school to have 46% of its students proficient or above in math and 39% of its student proficient or above in reading.